Family Treatment Court phases

 Phase 1 Length: Approximately 6 weeks

-Phase 1 Goal: Getting used to the Family Treatment Court routine.
+Phase 1 Goal: Getting used to the Family Treatment Court (FTC) routine.

 Phase 1 Tasks

-Assessments and Orientation: Meet with the Family Treatment Court Clinician and Coordinator to complete an intake and assessment.
+• Assessments and Orientation: Meet with the FTC Coordinator and FTC Clinician to complete an intake and assessment.
 Answering their questions will help them understand what you need.
-They will also help you understand how the program works.

-Consent/Release Forms: Sign releases that allow the team to communicate with your other treatment, healthcare, and service providers, so that everyone has up to date information about your care.
-Your attorney can help you with these releases if you have any questions.
+• Consent/Release Forms: Sign releases that allow the team to communicate with your other treatment, healthcare, and service providers, as well as each other so that everyone has up-to-date information about your care.
+Your attorney should help you with these releases.

-Family Treatment Court Plan: Meet with the Clinician to create a treatment plan that focuses on your needs and recovery goals.
+• Family Treatment Court Plan: Meet with the FTC Clinician to create a care plan that focuses on your needs, recovery goals, and your family’s needs.
 This plan may change as your needs change in recovery.
+The FTC Clinician will work with you to find any treatment or service providers that you need.

-Recovery Support Group: Work with your Recovery Coach to find a recovery support group that you like (AA, NA, Smart Recovery, etc.).
-These groups offer community, extra support, and connection for parents in recovery.
+• Recovery Support Group: Work with your Recovery Coach to find a community group that you like and will support your recovery (AA, NA, Smart Recovery, etc.).
+These groups offer community, extra support, and connection for people in recovery.
 Be ready to report to the Court which group you have chosen.
-The Court will require you to attend a certain number of meetings per week and may require you to share your thoughts about the meetings.
-These are called “reflections.”
+The Court may require you to attend a certain number of meetings per week and may require you to share your thoughts about the meetings.

 Phase 1 Personal Statement

 As part of moving to the next Phase, you will present a personal statement in court.
-This is an essay to help you think about how you are changing in recovery.
 There are many ways this can be done.
-Your Recovery Coach will help you do this in a way that works for you.
+The FTC team will help you do this in a way that works for you.

 Phase 2 overview